elemusma/ioc-oncorx/plugins/breeze/readme.txt

 Using Gzip, Breeze compresses the request files, further reducing the size of the download files and speeding up the user experience.

 == Changelog ==

+= 2.0.18=

+* Add: Integrated Cloudflare Cache in Breeze for Cloudways users only.
+* Add: s-maxage in cache-control of Response Headers.
+* Fix: Stopped purging the OCP cache while cache purging from Breeze.
+* Fix: Improved compatibility of Breeze with Woodmart theme.
+* Fix: Improved compatibility of Breeze with Buddyboss theme.
+* Fix: Preserving declared media for styles on combine CSS.

+= 2.0.17=

+* Fix: P-Tag will not be added when Lazy Load Images and Cross-Origin Safe Links are enabled.

+= 2.0.16=

+* Fix: Ninja Forms now works when Lazy Load Images and Cross-Origin Safe Links are enabled.
+* Fix: All types of Google Tag Manager scripts will work with the "Delay JS Inline Scripts" option.
+* Add: "Reset Now" option has been added for default settings.
+It can also operate with WP-CLI.
+* Add: Enabled "Combine JS" option will disable "Delay JS Inline Script" or "Delay All JavaScript" and vice versa.

+= 2.0.15=

+* Add: Internal cache Purge while changing Theme.
+* Add: Internal cache Purge while using the options WP Customizer.
+* Fix: Improvise handling of Optimize Database option under the Database Options Tab by adding a message and loading bar.
+* Fix: Improvise the handling of the Request header while Varnish proxy behind and re-download necessary.

 = 2.0.14=